massgov/calculators/UI/BenefitsCalculator/docs/README.md

 ### Benefits Calculation
 #### Weekly benefit amount (WBA):
-WBA calculation is broken down in 3 steps:
+WBA calculation is broken down in 4 steps:
-1. `const weeklyBenefit = round(1 / 2 * topQuartersSum / weeksInTopQuarters, 2);`

-> WeeklyBenefit is rounded to 2 decimal places (penny amount)
-> WeeklyBenefit is calculated based on the number of quarters that have wages out of the last 4 quarters:
+1. Determine the top quarters based on the number of quarters that have wages out of the last 4 quarters
 > - If only 2 or less quarters have wages, WBA is equal to half of the highest-earning quarter divided by the number of weeks in the quarter (13).
 > - If more than 2 quarters have wages, WBA is equal to half of the sum of total wages for the 2 highest-earning quarters divided by the number of weeks in the combined quarters (26).
 ```